opsdis/monitor-exporter/README.md

 # Overview

-The monitor-exporter utilises ITRS, former OP5, Monitor's API to fetch service-based performance data and publish it in a way that lets Prometheus scrape the performance data as metrics.
+The monitor-exporter utilises ITRS, former OP5, Monitor's API to fetch service-based performance data and publish it in a way that lets Prometheus scrape the performance data and state as metrics.

 Benefits: